chunlinli/defuse/README.md

 )
 install.packages(pkg)
 ```
 NOTE: some packages have dependencies unavailable from CRAN.
+The user may need to install them manually.

 ### System information